department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2023-11-mhv-on-va-gov-phase-2b-vaos-uat/research-findings.md

 ## Participants were confused about the request calendar.

-Labels: Scheduling, request, date picker
+Labels: `Scheduling`, `request`, `date picker`

 4 participants thought the request calendar was showing the clinic's availability for scheduling an appointment.
 1 said they didn't trust that scheduling in this way would lead to an actual appointment.

+> I was initially surprised that I could make an appointment, you know, in such a short amount of time.
+Cause I'm just so used to making appointments pretty far out ahead of time.
+So I mean for me.
+I'd just be curious if I could actually make, or that an appointment could be made on the eleventh, you know, in the am, for something routine, or even something new.
+I am honestly curious if it would let me do that if it would give me a date and a time. - P9

 ## Participants were confused by the alert that told them Community Care was unavailable for podiatry.

-Labels: Scheduling, community care, alerts
+Labels: `Scheduling`, `community care`, `alerts`

-2 participants said that they currently receive community care for podiatry, and were frustrated at this message.
+2 participants said that they currently receive community care for podiatry, and were frustrated that this message said they were not eligible.

 ![Alert that displays when community care is not available for a given type of care](./images/CC%20alert.png)

 ## Recommendations

-_Put together initial recommendations here based on your findings along with supporting evidence.
-Review with your team, then edit as needed._
+### Improve the workflow from the schedule and manage appointments page
+Bigger picture, the MHV on VA.gov portal team needs to consider what to do with the help content on this, and other health pages.

-* Consider redirecting Veterans directly to the Appointment list after they log into the Schedule and Manage appointments page.
+* Consider redirecting Veterans directly to the Appointments home page after they log into the Schedule and Manage appointments page.
-* Consider relocating the content on the VA.gov Schedule and Manage appointments page.
+* Consider relocating the "help" content on the VA.gov Schedule and Manage appointments page.

     * _Supporting evidence_
 * On the MHV on VA.gov portal, replace the link to the Schedule and Manage appointments page with a direct link to the scheduling flow.
     * _Supporting evidence_